-Whether it’s Gene Kelly tap dancing in “Singing in the Rain” or Idina Menzel belting “Defying Gravity”, the power of capturing musical theatre.
+Whether it’s Gene Kelly tap dancing in “Singing in the Rain” or Idina Menzel belting “Defying Gravity”, the power of capturing music, acting and dancing.
 It’s the mask of the Phantom in “Phantom of the Opera”.
 It’s Fontaine’s desperation and heartbreak in “Les Miserables”.
 It’s the innovative raps in Lin-Manuel Miranda’s “Hamilton”.
 There is so much the art of Musical Theatre has to offer, but first it starts with a story.

 Musical Theatre is dialogue, music, acting, and dance.
 One of our teachers, Lynelle, says that Musical Theatre “allows a story to come to life in a new way that’s different from reading a book or watching a movie,”.
 She adds that, “having the characters telling their story from the stage in front of you is a one of a kind experience for both the performer and the viewer,”.